avillalon-dev/DataScienceChallenge/MLClassification/FizzBuzzREADME.md

 *The required theoretical description should be put with the other files from the project, could be in the README or other documentation format.*

 ## 2. Data Description <a name="data-description"></a>
 The dataset was created by generating natural numbers and label them according to an specific criteria.
 The dataset consists of one file with two columns: one for the number and another one for the label.
 - Data generation: Write a program that given the numbers from 1 to 100 print “None” for each number.
 But for multiples of three print “Fizz” instead of “None” and for the multiples of five print “Buzz”.
 For numbers which are multiples of both three and five print “FizzBuzz”.

 ## 3. Data Transformation <a name="data-transformation"></a>
 In the data transformation, the primary objective is to ready the dataset for modeling, which involves feature engineering to extract features from the natural numbers taking into account class-related attributes.
+The generated features are calculated by treating each class as a time series, where the natural number is regarded as the time instant.
+Consequently, the smallest periods (greater than one) for each time series are computed.
+To indicate alignment with a specific time series, the modulus of each time instant is calculated concerning all periods derived from all time series.
+This process results in the generation of "period-based features" from the original data.
 Additionally, normalization techniques can be used when necessary to standardize the data, ensuring it aligns with the requirements of the selected models and facilitating robust classification performance.

 ## 4. Classification Models <a name="classification-models"></a>